merchantrayyan/ParsText/README.md

-# ParsText: A Digraphic Corpus for Tajik-Farsi Transliteration
+#
-This repository contains the corpus for the paper entitled ["ParsText: A Digraphic Corpus for Tajik-Farsi Transliteration"](https://doi.org/10.31234/osf.io/xdf2w).
+This repository contains the corpus for the paper entitled [ANONYMIZED].

 This dataset is available in JSON, CSV and TXT format.
 In addition to these, we provide  individual TXT files for each raw/unaligned entry to allow for users' own alignment methods.
 Our preprocessing and alignment code is also available.